AlexWatson1212/embracing-authenticity/_posts/2025-12-01-how-to-know-when-youre-avoiding-pain-vs-protecting-yourself.md

 title: "How to Know When You’re Avoiding Pain vs Protecting Yourself"
 date: 2025-12-01
 tags: ["emotional-awareness", "boundaries", "self-care", "healing"]
-description: "A guide to understanding the difference between avoiding discomfort and genuinely protecting your well-being."
+description: "A reflection on the difference between avoiding discomfort and genuinely caring for your own well-being."
 hero_image: /assets/images/posts/How-to-Know-When-Youre-Avoiding-Pain-vs-Protecting-Yourself.png
-emotions: ["fear", "self-compassion"]
+emotions: ["fear", "acceptance"]
 ---

-*A guide to recognizing when you’re dodging discomfort versus when you’re wisely safeguarding your well-being.*
+*A reflection on learning when to stay present — and when to step back.*

-One of the subtler skills in life is learning to tell the difference between **avoiding pain** and **protecting yourself**.
+One of the quieter distinctions we learn over time
+is the difference between **avoiding pain**

-They can look similar from the outside, but they come from very different places inside you.

-This distinction is essential for building relationships, setting boundaries, and navigating life with integrity.

-This is something I want my son to understand as he grows, because it shapes how we care for ourselves and others.
+and **protecting ourselves**.

+From the outside, they can look almost identical.

+Inside, they feel very different.

+Learning to tell them apart is less about rules
+and more about learning to listen to yourself —
+your body, your energy, and what remains afterward.

 ---

-## **1. Avoiding Pain Comes From Fear.
-Protecting Yourself Comes From Self-Respect.**

-Avoidance is driven by the desire to escape discomfort at all costs.
-Protection is driven by the need to honor your own well-being.

-When you’re avoiding pain, you might:

-- say yes when you mean no
-- stay silent to keep the peace
-- run from situations that feel challenging
-- numb out with distractions or habits

-When you’re protecting yourself, you might:

-- set a boundary and hold it
-- say no even if it disappoints someone
-- choose rest over pushing through
-- step back from relationships that drain you
+## **1. Avoidance Is Oriented Toward Escape.
+Protection Is Oriented Toward Care.**

+Avoidance usually comes from the urge to get away from discomfort.

+It might sound like:
+- “I don’t want to feel this.”
+- “This is too much.”
+- “I just need it to stop.”

+Protection, on the other hand, comes from a quieter place.

+It sounds more like:
+- “This isn’t good for me.”
+- “I’ve reached my limit.”
+- “I need to take care of myself here.”

-One is about fear of discomfort.
+One is a reflex.
-The other is about respect for your own limits.
+The other is a choice.

 ---

-## **2. Avoidance Often Feels Like Hiding.
-Protection Feels Like Standing Ground.**

-Avoidance has a quality of shrinking or hiding:

-- you feel smaller, less seen
+## **2. Notice What Happens to You After the Choice**

+One of the simplest ways to tell the difference
+is to notice how you feel **after** you act.

+Avoidance often brings:
+- brief relief
+- followed by unease, guilt, or self-doubt
-- you might feel a sense of relief, but also guilt or self-betrayal
+- a sense of having disappeared a little

+Protection often brings:
-- there’s often a lingering unease or self-doubt
+- discomfort or sadness

-Protection has a quality of standing your ground:

-- you feel clearer, more anchored
+- but also clarity
+- steadiness
-- there might be discomfort, but also a sense of self-respect
+- and a feeling of self-respect
-- you feel aligned with your values, even if it’s hard

-If it feels like you’re disappearing, it’s probably avoidance.
-If it feels like you’re staying true to yourself, it’s probably protection.
+If you feel smaller afterward, something was likely avoided.
+If you feel more grounded, something was likely protected.

 ---

-## **3. Avoiding Pain Tends to Create More Problems Later.
-Protecting Yourself Prevents Bigger Hurts.**

-When you avoid pain:
+## **3. Avoidance Tends to Narrow You.
+Protection Tends to Stabilise You.**

+Avoidance often has a shrinking quality.

+You may notice:
-- issues often resurface in bigger ways
+- tension staying in your body
+- emotions resurfacing later
-- unspoken feelings turn into resentment
+- resentment building quietly
-- small sacrifices turn into larger regrets
-- you may feel increasingly disconnected from yourself
+- a sense of disconnection from yourself

-When you protect yourself:

-- you prevent small wounds from becoming bigger ones
+Protection doesn’t always feel good in the moment,
+but it tends to stabilise your inner world.

+Over time, it:
-- you maintain a sense of inner integrity
+- reduces inner conflict
-- you build trust in your own decisions
+- builds trust in yourself
+- prevents larger ruptures
-- you create healthier, more honest relationships
+- creates cleaner, more honest relationships

-Short-term discomfort in protecting yourself often leads to long-term peace.
-Short-term comfort in avoiding pain often leads to long-term complexity.
+Short-term comfort can create long-term cost.
+Short-term discomfort can create long-term ease.

 ---

-## **4. Ask Yourself: Am I Moving Away From Something or Toward My Well-Being?**

-A simple way to tell the difference is to ask:
+## **4. Ask What the Choice Is Organised Around**

+A helpful question is not *“Is this comfortable?”*
+but *“What is this organised around?”*

+You might ask:
-> “Am I stepping back because I’m scared to feel something,
+> “Am I moving away from a feeling I don’t want to face?”
-> or because I’m choosing what’s best for me?”

-If it’s fear of a feeling, it’s likely avoidance.
-If it’s a conscious choice for your well-being, it’s likely protection.
+> “Or am I moving toward what I need to stay well?”

+Avoidance moves away.
+Protection moves toward care.

 ---

-## **5. Protecting Yourself Is an Act of Self-Compassion, Not Selfishness**
+## **5. Protecting Yourself Is Not the Same as Closing Your Heart**

-It’s important to know that protecting yourself isn’t selfish.

-It’s about recognizing:
+This distinction matters.

+Protection does not mean:
+- shutting down emotionally
+- numbing yourself
+- becoming rigid or avoidant
+- withdrawing from life

+Protection means:
-- your limits
+- knowing your limits
-- your energy
-- your values
+- pacing yourself
-- your emotional health
+- honouring your capacity

-People who respect themselves are better able to respect others.
-By protecting your own well-being, you model healthy boundaries for those around you.
+- choosing what you can genuinely stay present with

+You can remain open *and* boundaried at the same time.

 ---

-## **6. Avoidance Can Feel Like Immediate Relief But Leaves You Empty.
-Protection Can Feel Hard But Leaves You Whole.**

-Avoidance is like taking a shortcut that leads nowhere.
-Protection is like taking the longer road that leads home.

-In the moment, avoidance might feel easier.
-But over time, it leaves you feeling more lost.

-Protection might feel harder at first.
-But over time, it leaves you feeling more grounded and whole.
+## **6. The Body Often Knows Before the Mind Decides**

+Your body usually recognises the difference first.

+Avoidance often leaves:
+- residual tension
+- a sense of unfinished business
+- emotional energy that has nowhere to go

+Protection often leaves:
+- a settling feeling
+- a sense of alignment
+- clearer breathing
+- a quieter nervous system

+You don’t need to analyse this perfectly.
+You only need to notice.

 ---

-## **7. The Guiding Principle:
+## **7. The Guiding Orientation:
-Choose Actions That Honor Your Long-Term Well-Being Over Short-Term Comfort**
+Choose What You Can Live Inside**

-When in doubt, ask yourself:
+When unsure, ask yourself gently:

-> “Will this choice make me feel more like myself in the long run?”
+> “Does this choice help me stay with myself —

-If the answer is yes, you’re likely protecting yourself.
-If the answer is no, you might be avoiding pain.
+> or does it require me to disappear?”

+Protection allows you to remain present in your own life.
+Avoidance slowly pulls you out of it.

 ---

-## Final Words (for my son)
+## Final Reflection

-Life will offer many moments where you have to choose between avoiding discomfort and protecting yourself.

-Remember:
-You don’t have to run from every hard feeling.
+You will not always get this distinction right.

+Sometimes avoidance looks wise.
+Sometimes protection looks selfish.

+Clarity comes with practice —
+and with treating yourself with patience rather than judgment.

-You don’t have to say yes to keep the peace.
+You don’t need to force yourself into pain to be brave.
-You don’t have to sacrifice your well-being to be kind.
+And you don’t need to abandon yourself to be kind.

-Protecting yourself is an act of courage and self-respect.
-It’s how you build a life that feels true to who you are.

-And in the end, it’s how you teach others to treat you with the same respect.
+Learning the difference between avoidance and protection
+is part of learning how to stay in relationship with yourself.

+That relationship matters most.